-- Keep your resume up to date it is hard to update if you "let it go" for several years.
-Your strong resume is valuable to your company. - Prepare for your promotion - Do the job you want (not the one you don't want). - Get the credentials, connection and experience you need CPD. - Be well mentored, and proactive in your career. - Get involved in professional societies Networking is crucial. - Hone networking skills.
+- Keep your resume up to date it is hard to update if you "let it go" for several years. - Prepare for your promotion - Do the job you want (not the one you don't want). - Get the credentials, connection and experience you need CPD. - Be well mentored, and proactive in your career. - Get involved in professional societies networking is crucial. - Hone networking skills.
 Three great suggestions: - Read Dale Carnegie's 'Winning Friends and Influencing People'. - Join Toastmasters (or similar group). - Get out there and practice.